aki-3229-72dpi-3200x0

 Prom at Lafayette Anticipations

 For his very first solo exhibition in the capital, Italian artist Diego Marcon transforms Lafayette Anticipations into a hybrid experimental cinema.
-Here, the architectural codes of the Italian Renaissance theater meet the modern comfort of dark rooms as we know them, to explore our relationship with images.
-On the agenda, 4 screenings, each associated with a specific emotion and cinematic genre, to question the norms and taboos that govern human relationships.
-Sometimes grotesque, violent, or comedic, it’s a fascinating experience! that scene calls to us, to encourage us to reflect.
+Here, architectural codes from the Italian Renaissance theater meet the modern comfort of movie theaters as we know them, to explore our relationship with images.
+On the agenda, 4 screenings, each tied to a specific emotion and cinematic genre, to question the norms and taboos that govern human relationships.
+Sometimes grotesque, violent, or comedic, ch.this scene calls out to us, urging us to reflect.

 Diego Marcon.
 Prom